J4GL/proxy/README.md

 ## Speedtest

-On Macmini M4 with 10Gb ethernet and 8Gb internet.
+On a Macmini M4 with 10Gb ethernet port and 8Gb internet.

 ![alt text](sc.png "Title")